Skip to main content

 UI

-Visibility Clips
+Clips

-As the cursor hovers over the end of a Visibility Clip it will highlight.
+As the cursor hovers over the end of a clip it will highlight.
 Click + drag either end of a Shape's clip to adjust the frames that appear in the Viewport.
 A Shape will be visible when the playhead is over part of the clip.
 For Behaviours, the clip represents when it will be enabled.

 Setting start/end points